ivy-llc/ivy/docs/partial_source/deep_dive/11_docstring_examples.rst

         b: ivy.array([5., 3., 4.])
     }

-Unlike :code:`ivy.tan`, point 9 is relevant in this case, as there are three function inputs in total (excluding :code:`out`).
+Unlike :code:`ivy.tan`, point 7 is relevant in this case, as there are three function inputs in total (excluding :code:`out`).
-We can therefore add an example with multiple :code:`ivy.Container` inputs, in order to satisfy point 9.
+We can therefore add an example with multiple :code:`ivy.Container` inputs, in order to satisfy point 7.

 .. code-block:: python

-    With :code:`ivy.Container` input:

     >>> x = ivy.Container(a=ivy.array([0., 1., 2.]), \
                           b=ivy.array([3., 4., 5.]))